aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The identity assertion (e.g. the OpenID Connect ID Token or SAML assertion) for the target end-user.

 `subject_token_type`:
-: REQUIRED - An identifier, as described in Section 3 of {{RFC8693}}, that indicates the type of the security token in the `subject_token` parameter.
+: REQUIRED - An identifier, as described in {{Section 3 of RFC8693}}, that indicates the type of the security token in the `subject_token` parameter.
 For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`, or for a SAML assertion: `urn:ietf:params:oauth:token-type:saml2`.

-The additional parameters defined in Section 2.1 of {{RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.
+The additional parameters defined in {{Section 2.1 of RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.

-Client authentication to the authorization server is done using the standard mechanisms provided by OAuth 2.0.
-Section 2.3.1 of {{RFC6749}} defines password-based authentication of the client (`client_id` and `client_secret`), however, client authentication is extensible and other mechanisms are possible.
+Client authentication to the authorization server is done using the standard mechanisms provided by OAuth 2.0. {{Section 2.3.1 of RFC6749}} defines password-based authentication of the client (`client_id` and `client_secret`), however, client authentication is extensible and other mechanisms are possible.
 For example, {{RFC7523}} defines client authentication using bearer JSON Web Tokens using `client_assertion` and `client_assertion_type`.

 The example below uses an ID Token as the Identity Assertion, and uses a JWT Bearer Assertion ({{RFC7523}}) as the client authentication method, (tokens truncated for brevity):